Crop Pests Prevention And Control

 CHEMICAL CONTROL

 Chemical control involves the use of pesticides to kill or repel pests.
 Pesticides can be insecticides (targeting insects), herbicides (targeting weeds), fungicides (targeting fungal diseases), or rodenticides (targeting rodents).
-While chemical control can be effective, it is important to use pesticides judiciously and follow safety guidelines to minimize environmental and health risks.
+While chemical control can be effective, it is important to use pesticides judiciously and follow safety guidelines to minimise environmental and health risks.

 Examples of chemicals used to control pests are: